-For all students, including at-risk students, learning begins with each student having access to, as well as the opportunity to demonstrate mastery of a rigorous and relevant curriculum.
-To provide this to at-risk students we must analyze the individual student's assessment data identifying the student's strengths and weaknesses and then make instructional decisions and provide the student with appropriate instructional supports.
+For all students, including at-risk students, learning begins with each student having access to, as well as the opportunity to demonstrate mastery of a guaranteed and viable curriculum.
+To provide this to at-risk students we must analyze the individual student's data identifying the student's strengths and growth areas and then make instructional decisions to provide the student with appropriate instructional support.